Kamilaninaandersen/Facial-Gestures/README.md

 - Collected some variation in facial expressions so the model wouldn’t just memorize a single pattern.

 # When the Model Fails
-- The model sometimes fails when the lighting is very dim or too bright, or when the camera angle is very different from the training images
+- The model fails most of the time when the lighting is very dim or too bright, or when the camera angle is very different from the training images

 # Difficult Classes to Train
-- Wink Left vs Wink Right
+-The model performs poorly on most classes and fails to accurately recognize the intended gestures in the majority of cases.
+The only class that shows reliable predictions is neutral; all other gestures are frequently misclassified or not detected at all.
-The model often confused these two classes because the images were just flipped versions of each other, so it couldn’t reliably distinguish left from right.
+- The model often confused with Wink Left vs Wink Right because the images were just flipped versions of each other, so it couldn’t reliably distinguish left from right.
 - Neutral vs Smiling
 The neutral face was sometimes misclassified as smiling, likely because subtle smiles or slight facial movements in neutral expressions confused the model.
+- Doesn't really recognize when my mouth is open nor when I raise my eyebrows.

 # Increasing the Number of Classes
-Yes, performance got harder to maintain as we added more classes.
-With only 2–3 gestures the model was very accurate, but with 6 classes, some probabilities became closer and misclassifications increased.
-This is because the model had to split its “attention” among more categories with the same number of training examples.
+As more classes were added, maintaining performance became more difficult.
+With only 2–3 gestures, the model could clearly distinguish between classes, leading to higher accuracy.
+When expanded to 6 classes, the probabilities for different classes became closer, and misclassifications increased.
+This is likely due to limited training data per class, which made it harder for the model to learn distinctive features for each gesture.

 # Robustness to Environment
 - The model is not very robust to changes in environment: